Project Activities

 Career plan

-Through a career development plan, the PI intends to (1) develop expertise in adaptive interventions, (2) develop knowledge in the application and analysis of SMART designs, and (3) establish an independent program of research through publication and funding.
-To accomplish these goals, the PI will engage in regular meetings with mentors, attend institutes and workshops related to grant writing and research methods, engage in self-study of the adaptive intervention literature, form a journal club to facilitate scholarly discussion of SMART designs, and participate in writing accountability groups.
+Through a career development plan, the PI developed (1) expertise in adaptive interventions, (2) knowledge of the application and analysis of SMART designs, and (3) an independent program of research through publication and funding.
+To accomplish these goals, the PI engaged in regular meetings with mentors, attended institutes and workshops related to grant writing and research methods, engaged in self-study of the adaptive intervention literature, and participated in writing accountability groups.

 People and institutions involved